mdda/mdda.github.io/_posts/AI/2012-09-01-sleep-and-dreams.md

 These people will then spontaneously rationalize ideas and situations that their brains don't readily understand when asked for the reasons behind their actions caused by Post-hypnotic suggestions.
-These particular behaviours will apparently be out of character - until, of course, they give a perfectly formed, reasonable explanation:
+These particular behaviours will apparently be out of character - until, of course, they give a perfectly formed, reasonable explanation :

    Q. Why did you turn on the light once I clapped my hands?
    A. ??
 Because I thought that you had assumed we had a 'clap hands' light.